Best Chicken Tortilla Soup Recipe

 You could also try creating a cornstarch slurry, but we don’t recommend this.

-This chicken tortilla soup keeps for up to 4 days in an airtight container in the refrigerator.
+How long does this last in the refrigerator?
+This chicken tortilla soup keeps for up to 4 days in an airtight container in the fridge.

-You can, but we don’t prefer it.
+You can, but we don’t recommend it.
 If you want to turn this into creamy chicken tortilla soup, add in 1 cup of milk of 1/2 cup heavy cream after the soup has cooked!
+For a healthy creamy soup, we love Healthy Chicken Pot Pie Soup.

 Other healthy soup recipes